George Floyd protests in Washington, D.C.: Prominent protesters

-Former Democratic candidates for the 2020 United States presidential election have appeared at the protests.
+Numerous former Democratic candidates for the 2020 United States presidential election appeared at the protests.
 Sen. Elizabeth Warren made an appearance at the protest outside the White House on June 2.
 Sen. Kamala Harris appeared at Black Lives Matter Plaza on June 5.
 Congressman John Lewis, the last surviving speaker from the March on Washington who was being treated for Stage 4 pancreatic cancer, visited Black Lives Matter Plaza on June 7, declaring it "very moving".

 Senator Mitt Romney was the first known Republican senator to publicly join the protests, attending a rally, and then joining the Faith Works march, on June 7, 2020, from southeast Washington, past the Trump International Hotel, and the Lincoln Memorial Reflecting Pool, stating, "We need many voices against racism and against brutality.
 We need to stand up and say that black lives matter."
 His participation echoes his father's participation in the civil rights movement during the 1960s.